Yakuhito/tibet/testnet10.md

 chia wallet take_offer -m [fee_amount_in_xch] [raw_offer]
 ```

+For significantly faster mempool parsing, please build the application in the 'fml' folder and run it.
+The CLI will be significantly slower when the mempool is full if you don't.

 Before configuring `tibet.py`, you'll need an API key from [FireAcademy.io](https://fireacademy.io).
 Create an account and get one for free [here](https://dashboard.fireacademy.io/).

 Configure: